VijeshPethuram/YonduThePrincipledThief/README.md

 # YonduThePrincipledThief
-Yondu - The Principled Thief Problem (Solved using Linked List)
+Yondu - The Principled Thief Problem (Solved using Linked List in C)

 Question:
 Mr.Yondu is trying to steal some code from the Code Bank Of